-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.
+KBG syndrome is inherited in an autosomal dominant pattern.
+Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
+Dominant genetic disorders occur when only a single copy of an altered or missing gene is necessary to cause a particular disease.
+The affected gene can be inherited from either parent or can be the result of a new, spontaneous mutation (gene change) in the affected individual.
+This may be referred to as a “de novo” change.
+The risk of passing the altered gene or missing chromosome segment from an affected parent to an offspring is 50% for each pregnancy.
+The risk is the same for males and females.

 Orthopedic surgery may be particularly helpful to correct hip and spine abnormalities of affected individuals.
 Hearing aids, speech therapy, and comprehensive dental care may also be beneficial.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010

 Some current clinical trials also are posted on the following page on the NORD website:

 For information about clinical trials sponsored by private sources, contact: